cmiles74/cloudformation-tutorial/README.md

 You can also set a `DeletionPolicy` for the resources in your template.
-This lets you signal to CloudFormation that, for certain resources, you would like to keep the resource (even if a replacement is required for provisioning) or (if the resource support it) perform a "snapshot" backup before deleting the resource (i.e., EC2 volumes or RDS instances).
+This lets you signal to CloudFormation that, for certain resources, you would like to keep the resource (even if a replacement is required for provisioning) or (if the resource supports it) perform a "snapshot" backup before deleting the resource (i.e., EC2 volumes or RDS instances).
 That said, even with the deletion policy set for your critical resources, you should think hard about updating them after provisioning the stack.